 - Helps improve sleep

-I currently have a small number of private students who have PD.
-I am seeing first hand how regular practice of either Tai Chi or Qigong has helped improve quality of life through; stability, posture, reduction in physical tension, improved motor skills, coordination, balance and body awareness.
-Through patience, acceptance and compassion my students are using Qigong and Tai chi to help ease the symptoms of PD.
-The all round benefits they are experiencing are vast, and every small success with movement and posture is starting to affect their daily lives in great ways.
-I am humbled by their diligence and commitment of Tai Chi and Qigong through their daily struggles and find these lessons rewarding, teaching me more than I am giving.
+I have taught a number of students who live with PD, at varying levels of advancement.
+I have seen first hand how regular practice of either Tai Chi or Qigong has helped improve their quality of life through; stability, posture correction, reduction in physical tension, improved motor skills, coordination, balance and body awareness.
+Not to mention the reduction in stress, anxiety and frustration that comes with degenerative health.
+Through patience, acceptance and compassion my students have used Qigong and Tai chi to help ease the symptoms of PD.
+The all round benefits can be profound, and every small success with movement and posture has a positive affect on their daily life.
+I am humbled by their diligence and commitment of Tai Chi and Qigong through their daily struggles.